Woman and dog walking on a pet friendly trail in the desert

 Desert Dog Essential #7: Benadryl

 Dirty dog secret: Bailey likes to eat bees!
 Seriously, when things start buzzing around, it’s like she’s part frog.
 She’s even caught a few.
 And, so far, she hasn’t had a bad reaction.
-But just like humans, pets can have allergies pop up at any time.
+But just like in humans, your pet’s allergies can start at any point in their life.
 Adding Benadryl to our first aid kit was important for us both.

-At your next vet visit, ask whether the doctor recommends giving your pet Benadryl for an allergic reaction and confirm the proper dosage.
+At your next vet visit, ask your dog’s doctor whether they recommend giving your pet Benadryl for an allergic reaction.
+If they approve, confirm the proper dosage.
 Then put a note with that information in your first aid kit along with the medication, so you’ll have it handy.
 (Benadryl dosage for dogs is much higher than for humans, so it’s important to know how much to administer.)

 Hiking Essentials